Health Anxiety – Get Help in NYC

 Medication Treatment

-Research has shown that medication can be helpful in treating anxiety, and can be almost as helpful as or even equally as helpful as CBT.
-One commonly prescribed type of medication for anxiety is selective serotonin reuptake inhibitors (SSRIs), such as Lexapro, Zoloft, Prozac, and Celexa, among others.
+Medication can also be helpful in treating anxiety, and can be almost or even equally as helpful as CBT.
+One commonly prescribed type of medication for anxiety is selective serotonin reuptake inhibitors (SSRIs), such as Lexapro, Zoloft and others.
 Benzodiazepines are another type of medication prescribed for anxiety, which are fast acting but can be habit-forming.
 These include medications like Xanax, Ativan, and Klonopin.
-Because they are fast-acting and potentially habit-forming, they are not good for managing anxiety in the long term.
+Because they potentially addictive, they are not good for managing anxiety in the long term.

 While medication treatment can be helpful, the benefits of these medications are lost when you stop taking them.
 The skills you learn in CBT, however, will stay with you and help for a long time.